 Who we are?

-Northeast Organic Farmers Association (NOFA) is a loosely-coordinated group of state NOFA chapters whose purpose is to advocate for and educate about organic and sustainable agriculture, family-scale farming and homesteading both rural and urban, agricultural justice, and related issues.
-The NOFA Interstate Council serves essentially as the Board of the overall NOFA organization.
-The Interstate Council's purposes and functions are:
+The Northeast Organic Farming Association (NOFA) is a coalition of seven NOFA state chapters.
+Our purpose is to advocate for and educate on organic and sustainable agriculture, family-scale farming and homesteading in rural, suburban and urban areas, agricultural justice and other related policy issues.
+The NOFA Interstate Council serves as the Board of the NOFA chapters' coalition.
+See a board list here.

 - To support the state chapters in their activities

 - To employ Policy Coordinators to:

 - Formulate, coordinate and articulate agreed-upon positions on issues of concern and interest to NOFA members

 - Recommend actions to be taken based on those positions

 - Participate in and represent NOFA chapters at meetings of national and international organizations whose purposes match those of NOFA

 - To publish The Natural Farmer, our regional quarterly newspaper

 - Share information through this website and other publications